SAP Articles

 Category Details

 Deployment Model Available both on-premise and in the cloud.
-You don’t have to commit to one or the other from the start — which, frankly, is helpful for manufacturers with legacy systems or more cautious IT teams.
-It’s built on Microsoft tech and can shift as your infrastructure does.
+You do not need to commit to one approach from the beginning, which is particularly useful for manufacturers with legacy systems or conservative IT teams.
+Built on Microsoft technology, Epicor Kinetic can adapt as your infrastructure evolves.

 Limitations: